RachelLeidich/RachelLeidich.github.io/README.md

 # A look into the History of the Coca-Cola Company
-Here is a timeline of the Coca-Cola Company higlihgitng major milestones of the company.
+Here is a timeline of the Coca-Cola Company highlighting major milestones of the company.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1NSHJXXAyqwiOopu1dZfyeea90O8HpGN-KrhvclWvnEs&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # Lehigh 2019 Undergraduate Enrollment by College